 Can Horses Have Allergies?

-Horse Barns for Sale in TXMost of us can agree that allergies are one of the more annoying and inconvenient health issues some of us have had to learn to deal with.
+up-close shot of horse faceMost of us can agree that allergies are one of the more annoying and inconvenient health issues we have had to learn to deal with, especially during the changing seasons.
 You might wonder from time to time if your horse is susceptible to the same hypersensitive reactions that we are—and the answer is yes!

-While they’re not as common as they are in humans, allergies can plague our equine friends and lead to some unpleasant symptoms.
+While allergies are not as common in horses as they are in humans, they can plague our equine friends and lead to unpleasant symptoms.
 So, what do you need to know about allergies when it comes to your horse?

-Like humans, there are many different triggers that can cause your horse to have an allergic reaction.
+Like humans, many different triggers can cause your horse to have an allergic reaction.
 These are some of the most common ones to look out for if you suddenly notice new symptoms:

 • Insects